RomanLut/hx-esp32-cam-fpv/README.md

 ## Latency

-Latency is in range 10-30ms for all resolutions at 30fps.
-From technological side, this system is close to HD Zero which do not need to wait for the full frame from camera to start transmission.
+Latency is in range 90-110ms for all resolutions at 30 and 50fps.
+This is still to be double checked because esp32 simply does not have memory to buffer more then 30ms.
+From technological side, this system is close to HD Zero which do not need to wait for the full frame from camera to start transmission, expected latency should be in range 40-80ms.

 **Raspberry Pi Zero 2W** GS with 60Hz TV: